justjake/quickjs-emscripten/doc/quickjs-emscripten-core/namespaces/errors/classes/QuickJSUnwrapError.md

 # Class: QuickJSUnwrapError

-Error thrown if [[QuickJSContext.unwrapResult]] unwraps an error value that isn't an object.
+Error thrown if [QuickJSContext#unwrapResult](../../../classes/QuickJSContext.md#unwrapresult) unwraps an error value that isn't an object.

 ## Contents